 Edo was born just after the end of World War II.
 Japan was decimated and endured an American General removing powers from an Emperor.
 Like his country, Edo was frail to begin with but grew quickly.
 His mother was proud of her big son.
 He was tall for his age and strong, a good sign in those times.
 He was admired for his physicality.
 But he was already leaping though time.

 In Edo's case, Werner syndrome also camouflaged the specter of autism.
 Each day felt like many in his head.
 The multitude of ideas, although exciting, were also burdensome.
 They did not allow time for nonsense or laughter or play.
-The gene responsible for Edo's disease was named WRN, letters that sounded like a bird to him.
+The gene responsible for Edo's disease was named WRN, letters sounding like a bird to him.
 So he learned everything he could about these small, excitable birds with loud songs.
 He studied the many genera, the many migration patterns, searching for a metaphor to guide him.

 Edo was given flute lessons and taught to read Latin and Greek and English.
 He learned the languages without difficulty.
 The flute was similar, his pitch nearly perfect.
 He outgrew the teachers at the Tokyo schools quickly.
 He became an oddity and learned to keep his head down.
 He memorized everything he saw from that shadowed view.